rse/audio-setup/audio-basics.md

 - **Phase** of sound is measured in degrees from 0 (zero), over 90 (maximum positive), 180 (zero), 270 (maximum negative), to 360 (zero).

+- **Period** of sound is the time to complete a Phase (from 0 to 360 degree), measured in time (usually ms).
+A sound wave of 1 Hz has a Period of 1 second, a sound wave of 2 Hz has a Period of 0.5 second.

 - **Frequency** of sound is how many Phase cycles (from 0 to 360 degree) occur per second (cycles per second, cps).
-Frequency is measured in Hertz (Hz) with 1 cps = 1 Hz.
+Frequency is measured in *Hertz* (Hz) with 1 cps = 1 Hz.
 Human range of hearing is from 20 Hz to 20,000 Hz.
 Higher Frequency corresponds to higher musical Pitch.
-If Frequency is doubled, musical Pitch increases by one Octave.
+If Frequency is doubled, musical Pitch increases by one Octave (a logarithmic unit for ratios between frequencies, with one Octave corresponding exactly to the doubling of Frequency).

-- **Period** of sound is the time to complete a Phase (from 0 to 360 degree), measured in time (usually ms).
-A sound wave of 1 Hz has a Period of 1 second, a sound wave of 2 Hz has a Period of 0.5 second.

-- **Wavelength** of sound is the physical distance to complete a Phase (from 0 to 360 degree), measured in meters.
-As a formula:
-  Wavelength = (Speed of Sound) / Frequency.

 - **Speed** of sound is 1130 ft/s = 344 m/s = 0.344 m/ms = 34.4 cm/ms,
   which means that in one millisecond (ms), sound travels about 34 cm in a usual room of 15-20 degree celcius.
 This means in practice that when a speaker is 1 meter away from your microphone, the ducking filter should have an attack of no more than 3 ms.

+- **Wavelength** of sound is the physical distance to complete a Phase (from 0 to 360 degree), measured in meters.
+As a formula:
+  Wavelength = Speed / Frequency.

 - **Amplitude** is the extend of air pressure changes, originally measured in Pascal (ps, force per square meter), but, because of the